Dcollectors/JLeaks/README.md

 ## General Introdution
 JLeaks is a resource leaks repository collected from real-world projects.

-Notably, JLeaks is a repository of resource leaks that facilitates in-depth researches and evaluation of defect-related algorithms.Each defect in Leaks includes four aspects key information: project information, defect information, code characteristics, and file information.
+Notably, JLeaks is a repository of resource leaks that facilitates in-depth researches and evaluation of defect-related algorithms.
+Each defect in Leaks includes four aspects key information: project information, defect information, code characteristics, and file information.

 ## Structure Description
 ```